-Successful large-scale developments tend to be characterised by active community involvement in their long-term management26.
+6.13 Successful large-scale developments tend to be characterised by active community involvement in their long-term management.
 Some aspects of this can be provided for at the application stage, such as the arrangements proposed to manage new recreational facilities and sustainable drainage features.
 However, some developers have realised the benefits of going further, and invest proactively in building new communities (e.g. by initiating and supporting community events).
 This is particularly valuable where schemes will take some years to realise, meaning the developer needs to build and maintain a long-term relationship with a community as it evolves.
 Efforts to support the social development of Baldock will, therefore, be encouraged alongside specific measures that may be agreed as part of any planning approvals.

-26 For example, see Berkeley Group (2013) Creating Successful Places: A Toolkit.
+&lt;sup>29 For example, see Berkeley Group (2013) Creating Successful Places: A Toolkit.

-Policy E6 Development north of the railway
+Policy E5 Development north of the railway

-The development of allocation BA1 in the North Hertfordshire Local Plan should:
+The development of site BA1 proposed in the new North Hertfordshire Local Plan should:

-- a) maintain a clear visual and physical gap (of at least 250m) between the expanded built edge of Baldock and Lower Bygrave, reinforced by planting at the periphery of the new development (using a suitable variety of native species, with the mix and density of planting being varied to create a natural appearance); - b) minimise any adverse visual impacts on longer-distance views from within and towards Baldock, including those from Upper and Lower Bygrave, by giving careful consideration to the positioning and height of development, as well as to appropriate screening; - c) retain and incorporate existing landscape and built features that contribute to the site's history and character, including Bygrave Road/Ashwell Road, the existing cottages on Bygrave Road, trees and hedgerows (while safeguarding the habitat value of the Bygrave Road local wildlife site); - make provision for improved pedestrian and cycle access between Bygrave and Baldock, through a new footpath and cycleway using the route of Bygrave Road/Ashwell Road; - e) minimise the potential for increased traffic flows through lower and upper Bygrave, by providing for an appropriate package of measures such as: suitable access arrangements (including restrictions on heavy goods vehicles); physical features such as gateways and appropriate road surfaces; speed limits and signage); and - f) make provision within the site for a community hall suitable for meetings of Bygrave Parish Council and other local groups, and for additional indoor recreation facilities to serve the expanded town.
+- a) maintain a clear visual and physical gap between the expanded edge of Baldock and Lower Bygrave, of sufficient size to integrate development into the surrounding landscape and ensure a sympathetic transition towards Lower Bygrave; - b) incorporate appropriate planting at the periphery of the new development (using a suitable variety of native species, with the mix and density of planting being varied to create a natural appearance); - c) minimise adverse visual impacts on longer-distance views towards Baldock from Bygrave, by giving careful consideration to the positioning and height of development, as well as to appropriate screening; - d) relate sensitively to the edges of existing residential areas where the site abuts them, reflecting section 3.3 in the accompanying Design Guidelines; - e) retain and incorporate existing landscape and built features that contribute to the site's history and character, including Bygrave Road/Ashwell Road and trees and hedgerows (while safeguarding the habitat value of the Bygrave Road local wildlife site); - f) make provision for improved pedestrian and cycle access between Bygrave and Baldock, through a new footpath and cycleway using the route of Bygrave Road/Ashwell Road, designed in a way that maintains as much as possible of its rural character and habitat value; - g) minimise the potential for increased traffic flows through Lower and Upper Bygrave, by providing for an appropriate package of measures such as: suitable access arrangements (including restrictions on heavy vehicles); physical features such as gateways and appropriate road surfaces; speed limits and signage); and h) make provision within the site for indoor community facilities suitable for meetings of local groups, and for additional indoor recreation facilities to serve the expanded town, with sufficient capacity to meet the additional needs generated by the development.